Una Duval: Marriage Reform

+As a response to the scandal, Dugdale (now Mrs. Duval) wrote To Love Honour – But Not Obey, which argued the case against female obedience to men in marriage, and for greater equality between spouses.

+The Six Point Group

 In 1921 Lady Rhondda founded the Six Point Group to campaign for improved legislation on child assault; for the widowed mother; for the unmarried mother and her child; equal rights of guardianship for married parents; equal pay for teachers; and equal opportunities for men and women in the civil service.
 A number of Suffragists joined, including Una Dugdale, who became one of the Vice Presidents.

-Marriage controversy

-In 1912 Una Dugdale married Victor Duval.
-Duval's father, Ernest Charles Augustus Diederichs Duval, a German immigrant of potentially Jewish background, his mother and aunt were also members of the Jewish League for Women Suffrage.

-Duval was the founder of The Men’s Political Union for Women’s Enfranchisement; son of Emily Hayes Duval and brother of Elsie Duval - both fellow suffragists.
-Elsie was the second person to be released under the Prisoners (Temporary Discharge for Ill Health) Act 1913 (the so-called "Cat and Mouse law"), and wife to Hugh Franklin.
-Duval came from a middle class family, all of whom supported votes for women.
+Suffragette Fellowship